• Skip to Content

 SLPA 6332.
 Seminar in Communication Disorders.
 (1-3 Hours)

 Allows for the advanced study of current diagnostic and intervention strategies, applications of theoretical and applied research, and exploration of current topics in speech-language pathology.
 Topics may range from the treatment of undeserved populations to the analysis of complex clinical cases requiring interdisciplinary management.
-May be repeated without limit.
+May be repeated twice.

 SLPA 6337.
 Language Literacy Experiential Program.
 (0.5 Hours)